lobehub/lobe-chat/README.md

 - [x] 🔒 **Privacy Protection**: All data is stored locally in the user's browser, ensuring user privacy;
 - [x] 🤖 **Customizable Assistant Roles**: Users can create, share, and debug personalized dialogue assistant roles according to their needs, providing more flexible and personalized dialogue functions;
 - [x] 🌐 **Custom Domain**: If users have their own domain, they can bind it to the platform for quick access to the dialogue assistant from anywhere.
-- [ ] 🏬 **Role Market** (WIP): A Role Market is provided where users can select their preferred dialogue assistant roles, enriching the content and style of the dialogue;
+- [x] 🏬 **Role Market**: A Role Market is provided where users can select their preferred dialogue assistant roles, enriching the content and style of the dialogue;

 > **👉 Roadmap:** You can find our upcoming [Roadmap][project-url] plans in the Projects section.